 Limit Setting Reading

 For more reading, by far the most useful books I’ve read on the subject have been Setting Limits with Your Strong-Willed Child and 1-2-3 Magic.
-I’ve read at least 3-4 books on the subject of discipline.
+I’ve read at least 3 to 4 books on the subject of discipline.
 For less strong-willed children, How to Talk So Kids Will Listen & Listen So Kids Will Talk is also a good one.

 It’s not easy having a persistent son, but I try to look at the positive and know that there are many good reasons to be persistent and strong-willed.
 Doctors don’t become doctors without being persistent.
 I’m sure Tom Hanks, Denzel Washington, or Angelina Jolie were told no a few times before they got their first break, too.
 It will be our job, as parents, to direct their persistence in a positive way.

 If you need help on dealing with your toddler’s sleep problems, I encourage you to get our free guide, Toddler Sleep Secrets, or consider purchasing our comprehensive e-Book on toddler sleep, The 5-Step System to Better Toddler Sleep.
 You can also consider our consulting services.
 We’d love to help!